dfong0530/BirthdayMessenger/README.md

 This notification is sent using the Twilio API.

-I plan on using crontab to run this python file.
+This is scheduled to run everyday at 10:00 am EST using crontab.